How to Add Conditional Logic to Squarespace Forms

 • Type: Text Area or Short Text

-Adding conditional logic to Squarespace forms
+adding conditional logic to squarespace forms

 You can continue to build out logic-based follow-ups depending on your needs.
 Each conditional response can trigger a new field, but it’s important to note that it currently supports only one level of conditional logic.
 That means follow-up questions can't trigger more follow-ups (no nested conditions for now).